Grief engulfs neighbourhood where Air India Flight 171 killed dozens on the ground

 Security forces – police, CRPF (Central Reserve Police Force), NSG (National Security Guard) and NDRF (National Disaster Response Force) – were rapidly deployed after the crash, and the government swiftly imposed strict information controls.

-Air India’s parent company, the Tata Group, has pledged Rs10m – roughly £86,000 –to the next of kin of each victim.
+Air India’s parent company, the Tata Group, has pledged 10m rupees – roughly £86,000 – to the next of kin of each victim.
 They will also cover medical expenses of the injured and assist in rebuilding parts of the college.

 But as yet, the final death toll from the ground has yet to be confirmed.